La Toya Jackson: 2012–present: Reality television

-In 2013, Jackson started her own reality series called Life With La Toya on the Oprah Winfrey Network (OWN).
+In 2013, Jackson started her own reality series called Life with La Toya on the Oprah Winfrey Network.
 Also in 2013, Jackson rejoined the newest cast for The All-Star Celebrity Apprentice, lasting until the 3rd episode of the season.
 During the series, Jackson accused fellow contestant Omarosa Manigault of causing the death of her fiancé Michael Clarke Duncan.
 Manigault threatened a lawsuit in response.

 In September 2013, Jackson made her stage debut in a week-long engagement in the off-Broadway musical Newsical.

 In 2013, she and business partner Jeffre Phillips were executive producers of the documentary Dancing in Jaffa, which followed 150 young Jewish and Palestinian Israelis as they dance together in unity by putting their cultural differences aside.

 In 2016, she collaborated with Iranian-Armenian pop star Andy on the single "Tehran", sung in Farsi.

 In 2018, Jackson participated in a celebrity edition of Food Network's Worst Cooks in America.
 Coached by celebrity chef Tyler Florence, she advanced to the final and beat out Ian Ziering to win the season; $25,000 was awarded to the charity Race to Erase MS in Jackson's name.

 In 2019, Jackson was revealed to be "Alien" on the FOX reality series The Masked Singer during its first season.
 In 2021, Jackson competed as the Menina (Girl) in the Spanish edition Mask Singer: Adivina Quién Canta.
 In 2023, she appeared for a third time in the franchise, as Burger Gal in the 5th season of the Australian edition of The Masked Singer.
+Jackson returned to the Drag Race franchise in 2026 as a guest judge on the eleventh season of All Stars, complete with a runway theme inspired by her classic looks.